-The bill amends the Code of West Virginia to establish clearer guidelines for public charter schools regarding tuition policies, governance, and operational requirements.
-It prohibits charter schools from charging full-time tuition and limits fees to those comparable to noncharter public schools.
-The legislation allows charter schools to hire personnel for managing employee participation in retirement systems and insurance plans, and it mandates notification when a student is withdrawn.
-Additionally, it permits non-certified teachers to proctor state assessments under specific conditions and sets eligibility criteria for alternative high-risk population charter schools.
+The bill amends the Code of West Virginia to refine the framework governing public charter schools, focusing on tuition policies, governance, and operational requirements.
+It prohibits charter schools from charging full-time tuition and limits fees to those comparable to noncharter public schools, such as for part-time Hope Scholarship enrollment or student activities.
+The legislation also allows charter schools to hire personnel for managing employee participation in retirement systems or insurance plans and establishes a notification requirement for when a student is withdrawn.
+Additionally, it permits non-certified teachers to proctor state assessments under specific conditions and sets eligibility criteria for alternative high-risk population public charter schools.

 Committee Substitute: 18-5G-3, 18-5G-7